 - Thoroughly checking the inventory at the start of the tenancy, to ensure it's accurate and any notable feedback is included i.e. wear and tear.
 Taking photos of any damage and ideally, getting your letting agent/landlord to sign any documented issues should help you if there's a disagreement on any items.

 - Attending the checkout process at the end of the tenancy.
-Read our full guide to what you need to know about the checkout process here.

 - Understanding what can be deemed fair wear and tear